beginning of content

 Obsessive compulsive disorder

 Obsessive compulsive disorder (OCD) can cause your child to have persistent unwanted thoughts.
 For example, they may think constantly about dirt and germs.
-This can lead them to wash their hands more often than expected.
+This can lead them to wash their hands more often than necessary to avoid uncomfortable feelings about germs.
+This can impact their daily life.

 Phobias